How long do the courses run for?

 We send emails to students via Mailchimp, which sometimes can be tagged as junk.
 First search your junk folder for an email from us.
 If you find it, make sure to flag it as "NOT SPAM" so that this won't happen in the future.
 If you don't see anything in your junk folder, please click here.

 Is there class on holidays?

 We provide all of the class dates at the start of the quarter; please refer to that calendar so that you know when we have class.
 We suggest you use a written or digital calendar to keep track.
-During Fall quarter, there is no class on Nov.
-24-25.
+The dates are also posted here.

 How many students will be in each class?

 The minimum for a class is 6 participants, and the new maximum (for virtual classes) is 9 students.

 Can I miss a class without any issue?